 Too large attachements also make it difficult for the message to go through but a spam filter lets you know if the message is too big before sending.
 Many of the services also scale down the images to an optimal size if you want.

 Spammers usually send large, infrequent posts.
 The marketer that sends posts continuously, consistently and regularly stands out from the crowd.
 It is crucial for building a reputation that when you start email marketing, you also keep doing it at a steady pace – in the form of a monthly letter, for example.

 Keep yourself informed when your lists are being unsubscribed or when your messages are being reported as spam.
 The more people do that, the worse reputation you have as a sender.
 It is obvious that every email marketing message has to have the possibility to unsubscribe but make sure you ask for the reason.
 This way you stay in the loop of why you're losing readers: are your messages regarded as spam or is the content not appealing anymore.

-Image: it is essential to know if your messages are wanted or not – and for what reasons.
+It is essential to know if your messages are wanted or not – and for what reasons.

 10. Keep your list clean

 Large, inactive recipient registers are a threat to the deliverability of your email marketing and for many email marketing providers they also cause unnecessary costs.
 Make sure that your tool automatically deletes incorrect emails from the lists after a certain period of time or number of approaches.